 - Tag-a-friend posts

-- AMA posts (ask me anything)
+- AMA (ask me anything) posts

 - Jump on a trend

-- Post a before and after
+- Post a 'before and after'

-- Share behind the scenes material
+- Share behind-the-scenes material

 - Host a contest

-5. Post consistently
+8. Post consistently

-It’s also a great way to let your audience know you better.
+It’s also a smart way to let your audience know you better.
 The more people engage with your post, the higher it appears in their feed.
-This helps to expand your reach, helping you gain more followers.
+This helps to expand your reach, helping you get more Instagram followers.

-6. Experiment, test and analyze your content
+9. Experiment, test, and analyze your content

-To determine what works among your audience – and what isn’t – it’s crucial to experiment with the content you post and analyze the results.
+To determine what works among your audience – and what doesn't – it’s crucial to experiment with the content you post and analyze the results.
 If you don’t test your content, how will you know what works best?

-8. Get to the top search results
+10. Get to the top search results

 - Post at the time when most of your followers are online.
 If you have a business account, check your statistics to see when that is.
-If you don't have a business account, look at your posts to see which ones got the most engagement and make note of the time you posted them.
+If you don't have a business account, look at your posts to see which ones got the most engagement and make a note of the time you posted them.
 Notice a trend?
 If so, that's likely when most of your followers are online.